About clinical trials

 Clinical trials are research studies where interventions in human subjects – such as a new medicine, biological product, procedure, process or device; or a new application of an existing medicine, process or device – are tested.
 They are an important method for discovering and providing the evidence for treatments, as well as identifying new ways to detect, diagnose, prevent or reduce the risk of diseases.

 Participating in clinical trials can give doctors and their patients early access to new and emerging treatments.
 Data from clinical trials can also help doctors discuss and make evidence-based decisions with their patients about appropriate treatment options and care.
 For a doctor to confidently prescribe a medicine, they need to know the medicine is safe and effective, that it won’t interact in harmful ways with other medicines and that it won’t produce serious side effects in their patient.
 High quality clinical trials can deliver information in these crucial areas.

 The NSW Government is committed to making NSW a preferred destination for research evaluating the potential of cannabis medicines to relieve the symptoms of serious conditions.
-The NSW Government has provided over $9 million towards clinical trials in three areas to evaluate the safety and effectiveness of cannabis medicine to:
+The NSW Government has provided over $9 million towards clinical trials in five areas to evaluate the safety and effectiveness of cannabis medicines to:

 - Prevent chemotherapy-induced nausea and vomiting in adult patients where standard treatments have proven ineffective.

 - Improve the control of symptoms, including pain, nausea and lack of appetite, in advanced cancer patients.

 - Examine whether cannabidiol can reduce chronic pain in spinal cord injury patients and determine the mechanisms responsible for neuropathic pain.